Architecture

 │ • Vault accounts (token storage) │

-│ • Merkle roots (hidden recipient lists) │
+│ • Merkle roots for recipient membership │

 │ • Final settlement state │